ldesgoui/discord_game_sdk/README.md

+# discord_game_sdk

-# Rust bindings for the Discord Game SDK
+Safe wrapper and bindings for the [Discord Game SDK](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide).

-### And a mock library for testing (on Linux)

-I don't think this currently qualifies as "open source software" as the Discord Game SDK header files are not published under open source licenses.
-I am not going to redistribute those files.
-You should see instructions on how to set that up in your first use of the crate.
+## Status
+This library is currently in very early stages, most of the API is missing.

+## "Legal" note
+This wrapper was informally allowed for publication and distribution by Discord Staff.
+I cannot redistribute the SDK files until it is made open-source or is licensed for redistribution.
+You will have to follow some instructions when first setting up your project.
+If you're a part of Discord and wish to discuss this, please email `ldesgoui@gmail.com` or contact `twiikuu#0047`.
+I mean no harm.

-## Using the mock in a Rust project
+### Using the mock in a Rust project

-(TODO)

 In your `Cargo.toml`, add the lines